stepcut/nix-haskell-tutorial/nix-simple-types/nix-constructs.md

 `e1` must be an expression that evaluates to a Boolean.
 If it is `true` then `e2` is evaluated.
 If it is false, then the evaluator aborts and prints a backtrace.

+It is essentialy shorthand for

+    if e1 then e2 else abort "assertion failed at <line_number>"

 comments
 ========